timothyyu/wsae-lstm/README.md

 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0180944

-This implementation of the WSAE-LSTM models aims to address potential issues in the implementation of the WSAE-LSTM model as defined by Bao et al. (2017) while also addressing issues in previous attempts to implement and replicate results of said model (i.e. [mlpanda/DeepLearning_Financial](https://github.com/mlpanda/DeepLearning_Financial)).
+This implementation of the WSAE-LSTM model aims to address potential issues in the implementation model as defined by Bao et al. (2017) while also simultaneously addressing issues in previous attempts to implement and replicate results of said model (i.e. [mlpanda/DeepLearning_Financial](https://github.com/mlpanda/DeepLearning_Financial)).

 ## Source journal (APA)